-For many years thereafter I continued to attend mass regularly, say my prayers and try to remain true to myself as a gay man and a practicing Roman Catholic.
+For many years after that, I continued to attend Mass regularly, say my prayers and try to remain true to myself as a gay man and a practicing Roman Catholic.
 Over time, however, I became disillusioned with the Church as an institution.
-The sex scandals involving the clergy really shook my trust.
+The sex scandals involving the clergy shook my trust.
 As I grew older, I began to rethink what I had believed and found I no longer believe in a creator who loves and cares for us.
-I no longer attend mass on a regular basis, but appreciate there are gay people for whom practicing Roman Catholicism is an integral part of their life.
-On the odd occasion I attend mass, usually for baptisms, weddings and funerals, I do not take communion.
+I no longer attend Mass regularly but appreciate there are gay people for whom practicing Roman Catholicism is an integral part of their life.
+On the odd occasion, I attend Mass, usually for baptisms, weddings and funerals, I do not take communion.
 I still have a soft spot for the Roman Catholic laity and like to discuss theology and philosophy with people who are still practicing their faith.
-I appreciate the support from groups like Dignity and the clergy who sympathize with gay people, but can no longer, in good conscience, continue to practice Roman Catholicism.
+I appreciate the support from groups like Dignity and the clergy who sympathize with gay people but can no longer, in good conscience, continue to practice Roman Catholicism.
 In the present, I do not subscribe to the doctrines of any religious organization and could not be happier.

 Posted by Geoffrey